JuliaGPU/juliagpu.org/index.md

 funding in the future.
 If you use our software as part of your research, teaching, or other activities, we would be grateful if you could cite our work:

-- Tim Besard, Christophe Foket, and Bjorn De Sutter. "[Effective extensible
+- T. Besard, C. Foket, and B. De Sutter. "[Effective extensible programming:
+  Unleashing Julia on
+  GPUs.](https://ieeexplore.ieee.org/abstract/document/8471188)" *IEEE
-  programming: Unleashing Julia on GPUs.](https://ieeexplore.ieee.org/abstract/document/8471188)" *IEEE Transactions on Parallel and Distributed Systems* (2018).
+  Transactions on Parallel and Distributed Systems* (2018).
-- Tim Besard, Valentin Churavy, Alan Edelman and Bjorn De Sutter. "[Rapid software prototyping for heterogeneous and distributed platforms.](https://www.sciencedirect.com/science/article/pii/S0965997818310123)" *Advances in Engineering Software* (2019).
+- T. Besard, V. Churavy, Alan Edelman and B. De Sutter. "[Rapid software prototyping for heterogeneous and distributed platforms.](https://www.sciencedirect.com/science/article/pii/S0965997818310123)" *Advances in Engineering Software* (2019).
-- Thomas Faingnaert, Tim Besard, and Bjorn De Sutter. "[Flexible Performant GEMM Kernels on GPUs.](https://ieeexplore.ieee.org/document/9655458)" *IEEE Transactions on Parallel and Distributed Systems* (2021).
+- T. Faingnaert, T. Besard, and B. De Sutter. "[Flexible Performant GEMM Kernels on GPUs.](https://ieeexplore.ieee.org/document/9655458)" *IEEE Transactions on Parallel and Distributed Systems* (2021).

 ## Community